 Within the solar PV area, a new grassland will be created and maintained to increase floristic diversity.
 This will help to increase pollen and nectar availability with consequent benefits for bees and other insects.

 The grassland between and around the panels can continue in agricultural use, and sheep grazing helps to maintain the ecological value of the grass sward.

-The ecological measures included in the scheme have been calculated to provide a Biodiversity Net Gain Score which meets or exceeds the level expected in the Environment Bill, currently going through Parliament.
+The ecological enhancements across the project have been calculated to provide a Biodiversity Net Gain Score of over 90%

 Planning - Next Steps